Azure-Samples/active-directory-dotnet-windows-store/README.md

 author: jmprieur
 level: 200
 client: Mobile (UWP)
-service: ASP .NET Web API
+service: ASP.NET Web API
 endpoint: Azure AD v1.0
 ---
-# Integrating a Windows Universal application with Azure AD
+# Integrating a Windows Universal application the Microsoft identity platform

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/29/badge)

+> There's a newer version of this sample!
+Check it out: https://github.com/azure-samples/ms-identity-dotnet-native-uwp
+>
+> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
+>
+> While still in public preview, every component is supported in production environments

 This sample demonstrates a Windows Store or UWP application calling a web API that is secured using Azure AD.
 The Windows Store application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to the web API to authenticate the user.